resend/react-email/packages/eslint-plugin/readme.md

 ### 1. Create a config file inside of your emails folder

-Since the plugin can't detect properly what React component is an email or if weather it inside the emails folder, you will need to create a new config file inside of it as follows:
+Since the plugin can't detect properly what React component is an email or if weather it is inside the emails folder, you will need to create a new config file inside of it as follows:

 ```json